pymc-devs/pymc/docs/source/Advanced_usage_of_Aesara_in_PyMC.rst

     _referenced in docs/source/notebooks/table_of_contents_tutorials.js

 =================================
-Advanced usage of Aesara in PyMC3
+Advanced usage of Aesara in PyMC
 =================================

 Using shared variables